 Rogue Euro – Pros, Cons, and Summary

-I really have no problems with the Rogue Euro.
-Construction is extremely well done, and the bar exhibits none of the symptoms that would generally hint at shotty manufacturing or weak tolerances.
+I really have no problems with the Euro.
+Construction is extremely well done, and the Euro exhibits none of the symptoms that would generally hint at shotty manufacturing or weak tolerances.
 There is no excessive lateral play in the sleeves, no alarming noises when the bar is dropped, and no undesired friction (grinding or catching) in the sleeves.
 There are no red flags at all.

 Matter of fact, the Euro has pretty much everything that I would expect from a nearly $700 premium Olympic barbell.
 The spin is flawless, the whip is great, the polished chrome finish is consistent and beautiful, and it’s warranted for life.
-Additionally, this bar has some of the less important but still nice-to-have features like micro-grooved sleeves for change and friction plates, knurl that extends to the collars, and even the presence of the passive center knurl.
+Additionally, this bar has some of the less important but still nice-to-have features like micro-grooved sleeves for change/friction plates, knurl that extends to the collars, and even the presence of the passive center knurl.
 Oh, and shipping is free, so the price is the price.

 The only thing that might bother some of you is the medium knurl.
-Again, I think the knurl on the Euro is adequate, but that doesn’t change the fact that this bar is milder than the majority of the other Olympic training bearing bars.
+Again, I think the knurl on the Euro is adequate, but that doesn’t change the fact that this bar is still milder than the majority of the other Olympic training bearing bars.
 Those of you who have already adapted to and come to terms with cheese grater knurling may not even want anything softer.
 I still think that bars with moderate knurl like the Euro can make a great training bar for those long sessions, but I’m certainly not going to suggest that you go against your gut. $700 is an expensive experiment.